imixs/open-bpmn-eclipse-integration/open-bpmn.eclipse.client/README.md

 Alternatively to executing these commands manually, you can also use the preconfigured VSCode tasks (via Menu _Terminal > Run Task..._):

--   `Build TaskList GLSP Client example`
+- `Build Open-BPMN GLSP  example`
--   `Copy TaskList GLSP Client bundle`
+- `Copy Open-BPMN GLSP Client bundle`

 ## More information